The Secret Life of Walter Mitty (2013 film): Plot

 Walter Mitty is a negative assets manager at Life magazine living alone in New York City.
 He chronically daydreams and has a secret crush on Cheryl Melhoff, a coworker.
 Walter attempts to contact Cheryl via eHarmony, but eHarmony customer service agent Todd Mahar explains that Walter's account profile is not filled out completely: the "been there" and "done that" sections are blank.

 Walter works with legendary photojournalist Sean O'Connell, although they have never met in person.
 Sean is "old-school", working with analog film and later sending a telegram.
-At work, Walter receives a negative roll from Sean, as well as a wallet as a gift in appreciation of Walter's work over the years.
-Sean relays to Walter and Life management that he believes negative #25 captures the "quintessence of life" and should be used for the cover of the magazine's final print issue before it becomes exclusively digital.
-However, the negative #25 is missing from the roll.
+At work, Walter receives a negative roll from Sean, as well as a wallet in appreciation of Walter's work.
+Sean relays to Walter and Life management that he believes negative #25 captures the "quintessence of life" and should be used for the cover of the magazine's final print issue before it becomes digital.
+However, the negative #25 is missing.
 When Ted Hendricks, the obnoxious manager of the magazine's transition, asks to see #25, Walter stalls, worried about being fired.
-Walter then asks Cheryl for help in contacting O'Connell.
-Walter looks to the other negatives for clues to Sean's location - water, a thumb, and a mysterious curved object.
+He then asks Cheryl for help in contacting O'Connell.
+Walter looks to the other negatives for clues to Sean's location – water, a thumb, and a mysterious curved object.

-Walter and Hernando, his assistant, on close examination, see a reflection in the water, which is the name of a ship registered in Greenland.
+Walter and Hernando, his assistant, see a reflection in the water, which is the name of a ship registered in Greenland.
 Walter reluctantly takes a plane to Greenland.
 A bartender in Nuuk explains that Sean left on a ship.
 To reach him, Walter would need to go on the postal helicopter, whose pilot is drunk.
-Walter recognizes the pilot's thumb from one of the negatives, and after hesitating, joins the pilot on a trip to bring supplies to the ship.
-Walter accidentally jumps into ice-cold, shark-infested waters, losing the ship's supplies and preventing radio communication when he finally comes aboard.
+Walter recognizes the pilot's thumb from one of the negatives and joins the pilot on a trip to bring supplies to the ship.
+Walter accidentally jumps into ice-cold, shark-infested waters, losing the ship's supplies and preventing radio communication when he comes aboard.
 There, Walter learns that Sean departed the ship a few days earlier and discovers from notes on wrapping paper for a clementine cake Sean left behind that he is heading to Iceland to photograph the volcano Eyjafjallajökull.